cusco-guide-inkanet-peru

 Dry Season

-Months: May to September
+Best Time to Visit: May to September

-Weather: Sunny days with cold nights.
+This season offers sunny days and cold nights, making it ideal for trekking.
 Daytime temperatures range from 18-20°C (64-68°F), while nighttime temperatures can drop to 0°C (32°F) or lower.

 Rainy Season